-Firstly, given the above, it is then easier understood that one cannot simply shoot an intruder who has entered your premises unlawfully as they have rights too, regardless of how difficult it is to wrap your head around this.
+Firstly, given the above, it is then easier to understand that one cannot simply shoot an intruder who has entered your premises unlawfully as they have the right to, regardless of how difficult it is to wrap your head around this.

-WHAT CONSTITUES SELF-DEFENSE IN THE EYES OF THE LAW?
+WHAT CONSTITUTES SELF-DEFENSE IN THE EYES OF THE LAW?

 - The attack against you must be unlawful.
 The attacker must be entering your property illegally, for example, a home invasion or house burglary.